foundry-rs/book/src/config/vyper.md

 You can install Vyper the desired library via `forge install` e.g. `forge install pcaversaccio/snekmate`.

-You then need to adjust your `foundry.toml` as follows (replacing "snemkate" with the name of your desired package):
+You then need to adjust your `foundry.toml` as follows (replacing "snekmate" with the name of your desired package):

 ```toml